 Infant Mental Health Awareness Week

-Tweddle hosted two important events as part of International Infant Mental Health Awareness Week 2017, a global initiative from 12th – 16th June that invites Government, industry and consumers to consider the distinct needs of babies and toddlers and to invest in the critical services that support the first thousand days (conception to age 2).
+Infant Mental Health Awareness Week 2019 ( #IMHAW19) is a global initiative in June that invites Government, industry and consumers to consider the distinct needs of babies and toddlers and to invest in the services that support parents and carers in the early years.

 Most of us know that there is a critical window of development that takes place in the first 1000 days where 80% of a child’s brain is developed.
 Relationships are crucial to babies during this period and are the building blocks for good mental health in childhood and throughout life.